-- 27. It has been argued that patients with anorexia nervosa should have rights to discontinue treatment. ---- - A) though they are often competent to make decisions in all other areas of their lives - B) because the idea of letting a mentally ill person withdraw from treatment is uncomfortable - C) whereas a patient's right to stop fighting her disease and risk dying is considered freedom of choice - D) despite the fact that in their case food refusal might seem irrational - E) as a new study has offered an approach that aimed to palliate their psychological pain - 28.
-Though a third of Americans say climate change should be a top priority for the president and Congress on TV interviews, ----. - A) the general populace should probably feel more concerned than they are - B) climate change ranks 17th out of 21 issues polled in a survey asking for issues of national importance - C) people actually don't need to care about climate change in order to fix it - D) it seems like we have been battling climate change for decades and made no progress - E) stories about climate change is obscuring our ability to imagine solutions to the crisis - 29.
-Since a self-driving car constructs an overly simplified picture of the world from sensor data that ignores an enormous amount of detail from the real - social - world, ----. - A) every human-shaped blob on the video stream is considered a pedestrian - B) the perception that a self-driving vehicle has of the road is not necessarily the same as a human's - C) our human sight is trained from childhood on and we count on others to see things the same way as we perceive them - C) a fundamental assumption underpinning self-driving cars is that the number of unusual situations is finite - E) stopping in the road might not necessarily be the safest choice, especially if it involves stopping in front of a fire truck
+- It has been argued that patients with anorexia nervosa should have rights to discontinue treatment, ----. - A) though they are often competent to make decisions in all other areas of their lives - B) because the idea of letting a mentally ill person withdraw from treatment is uncomfortable - C) whereas a patient's right to stop and risk dying is considered freedom of choice - b) despite the fact that in their case food refusal might seem irrational - E) as a new study has offered an approach that aimed to palliate their psychological pain

+- 28. Though a third of Americans say climate change should be a top priority for the president and Congress on TV interviews, ----. - A) the general populace should probably feel more concerned than they are - P climate change ranks 17th out of 21 issues polled in a survey asking for issues of national importance - C) people actually don't need to care about climate change in order to fix it - D) it seems like we have been battling climate change for decades and made no progress - E) stories about climate change is obscuring our ability to imagine solutions to the crisis

+JNCOR

+- 29. Since a self-driving car constructs an overly simplified picture of the world from sensor data that ignores an enormous amount of detail from the real - social - world, ---- - every human-shaped blob on the video stream is considered a pedestrian - By the perception that a self-driving vehicle has of the road is not necessarily the same as a human's - C) our human sight is trained from childhood on and we count on others to see things the same way as we perceive them cars is that the number of unusual situationers finite

+E) stopping in the road might not necessarily be the safest choice, especially if it involves stopping in front of a fire truck

-- 30. ----, the symptoms often flare just after waking up hence the name "morning sickness." - A) As nausea and vomiting are extremely common in the early stages of pregnancy - B) Since a pregnant woman's levels of reproductive hormones surge in the first trimester - C) While pregnancy-related nausea and vomiting can happen at any time of day - D) Though human chorionic gonadotropin may induce in the digestive tract - E) Whereas people's genetics may also influence how sick they feel during pregnancy sickness
+- - A) As nausea and vomiting are extremely common in the early stages of pregnancy - B) Since a pregnant woman's levels of reproductive hormones surge in the first trimester - C While pregnancy-related nausea and vomiting can happen at any time of day - D) Though human chorionic gonadotropin may induce in the digestive tract - E) Whereas people's genetics may also influence how sick they feel during pregnancy sickness there is no real advantage to drinking bottled water in Australia and similar countries